 - A. Equal Employment Opportunity.
 In connection with the carrying out of this project, the contractor shall not discriminate against any employee or applicant for employment because of race, color, religion, national origin, sex (including gender identity, sexual orientation, and pregnancy), age, genetic information, disability, veteran status, medical condition, marital status, citizen status, and any other protected class.
-The contractor will take affirmative action to insure that applicants are employed, and the employees are treated during employment without regard to their race, color, religion, national origin, sex (including gender identity, sexual orientation, and pregnancy), age, genetic information, disability, veteran status, medical condition, marital status, context, color, religion, national origin, sex (including gender identity, sexual orientation, and pregnancy), age, genetic information, disability, veteran status, medical condition, marital status, citizen status, and any other protected class.
+The contractor will take affirmative action to insure that applicants are employed, and the employees are treated during employment without regard to their race, color, religion, national origin, sex (including gender identity, sexual orientation, and pregnancy), age, genetic information, disability, veteran status, medical condition, marital status, citizen status, and any other protected class.
 Such action shall include but not be limited to the following: employment, upgrading, demotion or transfer, recruitment advertising, layoff or termination, rates of pay or other compensation, and selection for training, including apprenticeship. - B. Prohibited Interest.
 No member, officer, or employee of the Authority, during his tenure or for one year thereafter, shall have any interest, direct or indirect, in this contract or the proceeds thereof. - C. Interest of Members or Delegates to Congress.
 No member of or delegate to the Congress of the United States shall be admitted to any share or part of this contract or receive any benefit arising there from. - D. Proposed Change.
 Any proposed change in this contract shall be submitted to the appropriate public body for its prior approval.